 To do this, first you need to be signed up for Spotify Premium – the ads Spotify inserts between songs otherwise will obviously make it unsuitable for use at a party.
 Then, download the app – don’t try to do this from the web player unless you have to (ie you’re using a Chromebook).
 The web player is less reliable.

-The trick is to create a playlist for your party, and then to go to Preferences and set Spotify to “Crossfade Tracks” and “AutoMix”.
+The trick is to create a playlist for your party, and then go to Preferences and set Spotify to “Crossfade Tracks” and “AutoMix”.
 This blends the songs together, cutting out the gaps.

-A nice thing is that you can add and remove songs to/from the playlist as it’s playing, or rearrange them to suit the mood.
+One nice thing is that you can add and remove songs to/from the playlist as it’s playing, or rearrange them to suit the mood.
 It’s like DJing, but not in “real time” (and sadly Spotify’s attempts at “beatmixing” aren’t very good) – but it’s MUCH better than nothing.

 Read this next: Spotify Taps AI To Introduce New DJ Feature

-2. DJing with Spotify – one-off parties (for DJs)
+3. DJing with Spotify – one-off parties (for DJs)

 Let’s say you’re a DJ who’s been given a Spotify playlist someone wants you to play at a gig.
 You don’t own many (or any) of the songs.
 You don’t want to own those songs (you may be a house music DJ playing your sister’s sweet sixteen for a favour, to give one example, and the music is all pop hits that don’t interest you).

-In short – you want to DJ with Spotify for a single gig or occasionally.
+In short: you want to DJ with Spotify for a single gig or occasionally.
 In this circumstance, Spotify’s in-app DJ mode is no good, as you want to actually DJ, using real DJ gear with these tracks – maybe you’ll also be mixing them with other, non-Spotify music files that you own.

 Before we go any further, know that the big downside with this method and the following one is that it requires internet – so do make sure that is unshakeable in your venue.